I Was Assaulted At Work – Can I Claim Compensation?

 To protect you from being assaulted at work, they should respond to any reports of threats effectively.
 If you are at risk of physical violence against you, they should put in measures to keep you safe, such as taking you away from those who pose a significant threat and contacting the police where appropriate.

-To be able to make a claim for assault at work compensation, you will need to prove that you were injured due to your employer breaching their duty of care.
+To be able to make a claim for assault at work compensation, you will need to prove that you were assaulted due to your employer’s failure to keep you safe.
 For example, if you reported to your employer that you were being threatened and they took no steps to help ensure your safety, resulting in you being physically attacked and injured, they could be liable for your injuries.

 Contact our team of advisors today to discuss your case and receive free advice.